berkeleymt/berkeley.mt/content/news/2026-03-31_bmmt-2026-logistics.md

 ### Parent / Coach Activities

-Between 9:00 AM and 5:00 PM, we will have a parent lounge in Dwinelle 155.
+Between 9:00 AM and 3:00 PM, we will have a parent lounge in Dwinelle 155.
 Additionally, we will have the following activites for parents.

-#### ⭐ Po-Shen Loh Table (11 AM) _[Dwinelle Hall]_

-  A talk by Dr. Po-Shen Loh,
-  mathematician and professor at Carnegie Mellon University, founder of LIVE, a revolutionary way to learn math online, and former coach of the US International Mathematical Olympiad team.
-Come join to hear his insights into math education!

-#### A Closer Look at Problem Solving in Math Contests
- _by Isaac Li (9–11 AM) [Dwinelle 155]_
+#### ⭐ A Closer Look at Problem Solving in Math Contests - Isaac Li (9AM – 10AM) _[Dwinelle 155]_

 What makes a math contest problem good?
 And how can math contests offer students a gateway to deep and compelling mathematical investigations?
 In this talk, curriculum developer Isaac Li will draw on his experiences as a mathlete and contest writer to explore how contests, at their best, can encourage students to persist through difficulty, approach problems more strategically, and develop agency over their own learning.

 Isaac Li is a math curriculum developer at Art of Problem Solving.
 He has served as a test organizer for the Berkeley Math Tournament and contributed problems to the USA Mathematical Talent Search (USAMTS), among other competitions.

+#### Po-Shen Loh's Advice Table

+Following the Parent Talk by Isaac Li, there will be an opportunity to chat with Po-Shen Loh, a math professor at Carnegie Mellon University who has served a decade-long term as the national coach of the USA International Mathematical Olympiad team (2013–2023) alongside several other accolades and accomplishments

 #### Campus Tour (11 AM) _[Dwinelle 155]_

-Join us on a tour of the beautiful
-  UC Berkeley campus!
-Signups will be announced in the parent lounge, after Isaac Li's talk.
+Join us on a tour of the beautiful UC Berkeley campus!
+Announcements and sign-ups will be in the parent lounge, after Isaac Li's talk.

 ## Awards Ceremony

 The Awards Ceremony will take place simultaneously in multiple auditoriums.
 Organizations will be assigned a room at check-in.
 Teams attending
 Awards Ceremony **must attend in the auditorium they are assigned**, or else they may not receive their award on time.
+You can find your assigned auditorium both on [ContestDojo](https://contestdojo.com) and at the Information Desk.

 ## Disqualification Information

 Contestants will be immediately disqualified for any of the following reasons:
+- Cheating
-- Cheating (looking at another student’s paper, phone use, etc.)
+  - Includes: looking at another student’s paper for individual rounds, phone usage
-- Using slurs
+- Using slurs, profanity, vulgarity, offensive slang, or derogatory gestures
-- Causing harm to others
+- Causing physical harm to others

-Contestants will be disqualified after being given two warnings for any of the following reasons:
+Contestants will be disqualified after being given a warning for any of the following reasons:
-- Rowdy or disruptive behavior across teams or that disrupts entire room from testing
+- Rowdy or disruptive behavior across teams or that interrupts entire room from testing
-  - Includes: students that are talking to each other loudly/disturbing others around them while not aiming to
+  - Includes: students talking to each other loudly and disturbing others around them while not aiming to
-- Eating paper or throwing paper
+- Eating or throwing paper
-- Entering other teams’ space (ex. crawling on the floor)
+- Entering other teams’ space
+  - Includes: crawling on the floor

 ---